LeeDumond/CsvToAvro/README.md

 ## How it works

-The major player here is the `CsvToAvroGenericWriter.cs` class.
-The `Program.cs` class is included as a demonstration of usage.
+The major player here is the `CsvToAvro` class library.
+The `CsvToAvroConsoleApp` class is included as a demonstration of usage.

-Use the static `CsvToAvroGenericWriter.CreateFrom...` factory methods to get a writer object.
+To use, import the `CsvToAvro` library, then use the static `CsvToAvroGenericWriter.CreateFrom...` factory methods to get a writer object.
 Each of them accepts as arguments a schema, the file path for the resulting AVRO file, and a mode that indicates whether you want to *overwrite* or *append* to the output file if one already exists.

 The method to use will depend on how your schema is represented: